×

 Will I need to travel to see a specialist?

 "Specialists in every field are no more than 30 mins away.
 Serious health issues are handled at our private hospital, 10 mins away.
 Care is quickly provided and done well.
-Tests are given immediately and results available the next day," commented one expat living in Lisbon, Portugal.
+Tests are given immediately and results available the next day," said one expat living in Lisbon.

 Are common prescription medications available in Portugal?

 "I have a few rx that I need.
 We took out private insurance and I brought my Dr. records with me when I met my primary care Dr. He looked them over and said they were not a problem.
-One rx is $50 cheaper here than the states," said one expat living in Albufeira.
+One rx is $50 cheaper here than the states," wrote an expat living in Albufeira.

 Do you have anything more to add about local medical facilities in Portugal?